rusty and neglected

 I worked for newspapers and magazines, in graphic arts and advertising, and wrote several local history books.

-But I have also taught English in Japan, been a Nanny in Italy, worked in and for museums, was an Airbnb Superhost for four years, as well as an Etsy shop owner where I sold vintage items I found over the years of thrift and yard sales.
+But I have also taught English in Japan, been a Nanny/family chef in Italy, worked in and for museums, was an Airbnb Superhost for four years, as well as an Etsy shop owner, where I sold vintage items I found over the years at thrift stores and yard sales.

 After moving to Arizona with my family in 2010, I completed a series of different writing projects, including two books of creative non-fiction:

-(Based on journals I kept during my two years as an English teacher in rural Japan.)
+Just West of the Midwest: a comedy (Based on journals I kept during my two years as an English teacher in rural Japan.)

-(Short stories and poems about growing up as the middle of five children in suburban Chicago.)
+Within Close Range: short stories of an American Childhood (Short stories and poems about growing up as the middle of five children in suburban Chicago.)

-I am also a mother of two wonderful girls, Eva (23) and Sophia (21) and wife to one wonderful husband, Kurt.
+I am a mother of two wonderful girls, Eva (26) and Sophia (24) and wife to one wonderful husband, Kurt.

 View all posts by Anne Celano Frohna